 What currency pair is likely to increase my returns? ☑️

 There is no straightforward answer to this.
+Trading is a risky activity and losses could occur.
 The most popular currency pairs include the EUR, USD and GBP.
 Therefore, the pairs traded most frequently are the EUR/USD, AUD/USD, GBP/USD, and JPY/USD.

 Is there a limit to the leverage offered with Forex Australia? ☑️